wazuh/wazuh-documentation/source/installation-guide/index.rst

 ==============================================================    =============
-Elasticsearch cluster instalation options                         Description
+Elasticsearch cluster                                             Description
 ==============================================================    =============
-**Single-node cluster**                                           The Elasticsearch cluster single-node installation is performed on only one host.
-This method is easy to maintain, requires few resources, and does not require a network load balancer.
+**Single-node cluster**                                           With the single-node installation method, the Elasticsearch cluster is executed on one host.
+This kind of approach requires few resources, does not demand a network load balancer, and is easier to maintain.

-**Multi-node cluster**                                            The multi-node installation process consists of installing several Elasticsearch cluster on different nodes that communicate among them.
-This kind of installation provides high availability and requires a network load balancer.
+**Multi-node cluster**                                            With the multi-node installation methodology, several Elasticsearch are installers on different nodes that communicate among them.
+A multi-node cluster provides high availability, scalability, and load balancing for data indexing and searching.
 ==============================================================    =============